- Faculty Research Fellowships

 This prize honors the memory of Marjorie Morse Lozoff (September 30, 1916 - April 18, 2002).
 In an extraordinarily productive life as wife, mother, sociologist, social worker, teacher, researcher, and community leader, Marjorie Lozoff served as a model for the idea that most deeply absorbed her: furthering women's development for the benefit of women, men, children, and society.

 One prize of $1000* will be awarded annually.
 The prize recipient is expected to attend a lunch with the Lozoff family to describe their research.
 Prize winners are expected to be Clayman Institute Graduate Affiliates.
+Students must be nominated by Stanford faculty.

 Any research supported by the Marjorie Lozoff Fund of Stanford University's Michelle R. Clayman Institute for Gender Research shall acknowledge that fact in his or her research.